METHODS OF GIVING

 When you make an outright gift of real property held for more than a year, you obtain an income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.

-By donating the property to Mississippi State, you also avoid capital gains tax on the property's appreciation.
-Furthermore, the transfer isn't subject to the gift tax, and your donation reduces your taxable income.
+By gifting the property to Mississippi State, you also avoid capital gains tax on the property's appreciation.
+Furthermore, the transfer isn't subject to the gift tax, and your gift reduces your taxable income.

 Example: Mary gives the MSU Foundation a vacation property she no longer uses.
 It originally cost $50,000 but is now worth $150,000.
 She gets a $150,000 charitable deduction, which represents a tax savings of 42,000 in her 28 percent tax bracket.
 She completely avoids tax on the $100,000 of appreciation.
 Now, Mary no longer has to maintain the cottage, and the property won't be taxable in her estate.